januusio/cryptowallet_risk_scoring/README.md

 ## Google Colab Demonstration

 Here is a link to this program running inside of Google Colab.
 It runs in any web browser, on Google's servers, for free.
+Or, simply follow along at the terminal.

 ## [Link to Google Colab](https://colab.research.google.com/drive/1Nano2OqScR6h83V3t96ub99uADLGFiYx?usp=sharing)